evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 Here are some of the things you might want to explore next:

 * **Explore other Reports**.
-For examples, if your LLM solves a classification or retrieval tasks, you can evaluate classification or ranking quality.
+For example, if your LLM solves a classification or retrieval task, you can evaluate classification or ranking quality.
 See available [Presets](https://docs.evidentlyai.com/presets), [Metrics](https://docs.evidentlyai.com/reference/all-metrics), and [Tests](https://docs.evidentlyai.com/reference/all-tests) to see other checks you can run.
 * **Design the monitoring**.
 Read more about how to add monitoring panels, configure alerts, or send data in near real-time in the [Monitoring User Guide](https://docs.evidentlyai.com/user-guide/monitoring/monitoring_overview).

 Need help?
 Ask in our [Discord community](https://discord.com/invite/xZjKRaNp8b).